Sleep and breathing: Ventilation

-Ribcage & Abdominal Muscle Contributions
+Rib cage and abdominal muscle contributions

 Intercostal muscle activity decreases in REM sleep and contribution of rib cage to respiration decreases during REM sleep.
 This is due to REM related supraspinal inhibition of alpha motoneuron drive and specific depression of fusimotor function.
 Diaphraghmatic activity correspondingly increases during REM sleep.
 Although paradoxical thoracoabdominal movements are not observed, the thoracic and abdominal displacements are not exactly in phase.
 This decrease in intercostal muscle activity is primarily responsible for hypoventilation that occurs in patients with borderline pulmonary function.

-Upper Airway Function
+Upper airway resistance

 Upper airway resistance is expected to be highest during REM sleep because of atonia of the pharyngeal dilator muscles and partial airway collapse.
 Many studies have shown this, but not all.
 Some have shown unchanged airway resistance during REM sleep, others have shown it to increase to NREM levels.